 The easiest ice cream buckets to decorate are those which do not have writing on the sides.

-Use spring colored duck tape and stickers to decorate your bucket.
+Use spring colored duct tape and stickers to decorate your bucket.

 Your Easter basket crafts are ready to fill with eggs and treats.
 One legend says that the Easter bunny brought eggs, candy, and toys to good girls and boys.